-Martin Bédard’s works reach out!
-They have been performed in concert in Arc-et-Senans, Beijing, Belfast, Boston, Brussels, Florence, Helsinki, Karlsruhe, Leeds, London, Manchester, Montréal, New York City, Nice, Oldenburg, Quebec City, Saint-Denis, San Francisco, Seoul, Sheffield, Thessaloniki, Toronto, Valdivia, Varginha, Victoriaville and Weimar…
+Martin Bédard’s works are out there!
+They have been performed in concert in Arc-et-Senans, Beijing, Belfast, Boston, Bremen, Brussels, Florence, Helsinki, Karlsruhe, Leeds, London, Manchester, Montréal, New York City, Nice, Quebec City, Saint-Denis, San Francisco, Seoul, Sheffield, Thessaloniki, Toronto, Valdivia, Varginha, Victoriaville and Weimar…

 After studying for five years with composers Yves Daoust and André Fecteau, Martin Bédard received the prize magna cum laude in electroacoustic composition at the Conservatoire de musique de Montréal.
 In 2011, he completed a PhD in electroacoustic composition under composer Robert Normandeau at the Université de Montréal.